-The 18th Annual Real Heroes Breakfast is a celebration honoring local heroes for courage, compassion and leadership!
+The 18th Annual Real Heroes Awards is a celebration honoring local heroes for courage, compassion and leadership!

-Every fall, the American Red Cross San Diego/Imperial Counties has the privilege of hosting the Real Heroes Breakfast, a community celebration honoring local individuals and organizations who’ve made a commitment to creating safer, stronger communities and providing help when disaster strikes.
+Every fall, the American Red Cross San Diego and Imperial Counties has the privilege of hosting the Real Heroes Awards, a celebration honoring local individuals and organizations who have made a commitment to creating safer, stronger communities and providing help when disaster strikes.

-The 18th Annual Real Heroes Breakfast will be held on Friday, September 25, 2020 at 7:30 a.m. aboard the USS Midway Museum.
+The 18th Annual Real Heroes Awards will be held on Friday, September 25, 2020.

 This year, heroes will be honored in the following categories: